GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/stencil_function_basics.md

 # Stencil and Function Basics

-NDSL derives much of its power from the ability to accelerate and dynamically compile code for the situation at hand.
+NDSL derives its power from the ability to accelerate and dynamically compile code.
 To do this, NDSL has two constructs which are used to denote and contain acceleratable code: "stencils" and "functions".
-Conceptually, the two are similar, but their uses are quite different.
+Conceptually, the two are similar, but their uses are different.
-</br></br>

-# Stencils
+## Stencils

 Stencils are the primary method of creating parralelizable code with NDSL, and indeed in NDSL everything must begin with a stencil.

 Within a 3-dimensional domain, NDSL evaluates computations in two parts.
 If we assume an (X, Y, Z) coordinate system as a reference, NDSL separates computations in the horizontal (X, Y) plane from the vertical (Z) column.

-In the horizontal plane, computations are implicitly executed in parallel, which means that there is no assumed calculation order within the plane.
+In the horizontal plane, computations are **always** executed in parallel, which means that there is no assumed calculation order within the plane.
+This concept is the foundation of of NDSL's performance capabilities, and cannot be altered.

 In the vertical column, comptuations are performed by an iteration policy that is declared within the stencil.
+This is done to enable the implementation of more scientific patterns using NDSL.
+We will discuss this in more detail shortly.

+**Basic Stencil Example**

-To demonstrate how to implement a NDSL stencil, let's step through an example that copies the values of one array into another array.
+To demonstrate how to implement a NDSL stencil, let's step through an example that copies the values of one field into another field.

-## Basic Stencil Example

 First, we import several packages:

 ``` py linenums="1"
 from ndsl import StencilFactory